guillermooo/sublime-undocs/source/reference/color_schemes.rst

 The file names of color scheme files are displayed in the **Preferences → Color Scheme** menu.

-The file format of color schemes is inherited from Textmate.
+The file format of color scheme files is inherited from Textmate.

 .. note::

    Sublime Text uses the .tmTheme extension for color scheme files to maintain compatibility with Textmate.
-   Confusingly, Sublime Text also has a notion of a user interface (UI) theme.
+   Rather confusingly, Sublime Text also has a notion of a user interface (UI) theme.
    A UI theme is a set of styles and decorations to alter the look of the editor’s UI.